Urban Agriculture and Food Systems Graduate Student Researcher

 - Compare planning practice and city policies in the East Bay with state and national best practices and model city policies supporting urban agriculture and reduced food insecurity.

-- Schedule and conduct interviews with key stakeholders
+- Schedule and conduct interviews with key stakeholders, transcribe and summarize key themes in preparation for publication.

-- Assist with scheduling and running meetings with urban farmers and community groups
+- Assist with scheduling and running meetings and focus groups with urban farmers and community groups.

 - Perform additional tasks as required for the research project